KAMALUDDIN-07/cybersecurity-learning-journey/README.md

   - GitHub created

 ## 🎯 Goal:
-To become a job-ready offensive security professional and help others by sharing my learning journey.
+To become a skilled offensive security professional and help others by sharing my learning journey.